 LAGB has been shown to produce short-term weight loss.
 Since the procedure has only been available since 2001, the effect on long-term weight loss will continue to be monitored.
-This procedure is less invasive, fewer complications are seen, and patients experience an improvement in obesity related health issues.
+This procedure is less invasive, fewer complications are seen, and patients experience an improvement in obesity-related health issues.
 The surgeon and the patient will determine the type of weight loss surgical procedure that is suitable for each individual.

-- slippage of the band (2 - 3% of patients)
+- Slippage of the band (2 - 3 percent of patients)

-- band erosion (1% of patients)
+- Band erosion (1 percent of patients)

-- port infection (1% of patients)
+- Port infection (1 percent of patients)

-- injury to adjacent organs (0.5% of patients)
+- Injury to adjacent organs (0.5 percent of patients)

-- death within 30 days (< 0.5% of patients)
+- Death within 30 days (< 0.5 percent of patients)

-When looking at the risks associated with weight loss surgery, it is important to remember that obesity itself carries a high risk of mortality due to obesity related illnesses.
-For many patients the potential risks from not having the surgery may be greater than the risks from possible complications of having the procedure.
+When looking at the risks associated with weight loss surgery, it is important to remember that obesity itself carries a high risk of mortality due to obesity-related illnesses.
+For many patients, the potential risks from not having the surgery may be greater than the risks from possible complications of having the procedure.